FlorinTulba/RiverCrossing/ReadMe.md

 The project was compiled with g++ for C++14 under Cygwin platform, as reported by the unit tests:

 ```
-Running 182 test cases...
+Running 183 test cases...
 Platform: Cygwin
 Compiler: GNU C++ version 6.4.0
 STL     : GNU libstdc++ version 20170704
 Boost   : 1.67.0
 Entering test module "RiverCrossing_tests"
 .........................................
-Leaving test module "RiverCrossing_tests"; testing time: 343ms
+Leaving test module "RiverCrossing_tests"; testing time: 4633ms

 Test module "RiverCrossing_tests" has passed with:
-  182 test cases out of 182 passed
+  183 test cases out of 183 passed
-  2089 assertions out of 2089 passed
+  2102 assertions out of 2102 passed
 ```

 The solutions are provided either using a Breadth-First search (default strategy - BFS), or they are generated with a Depth-First (DFS) approach.
 10 out of the 23 studied scenarios show that the optimal solutions generated by BFS are shorter than those obtained with DFS.

-So far, the results are simply displayed within the console.
+The results can be displayed within the console, or a browser can be automatically launched to visualize such a solution in an interactive fashion.
+When the scenario doesn&#39;t specify a valid image for a certain entity, its name will appear as the alternative text.
+Property `Image.Url` (of an entity) points to the desired image; `Image.Origin` [optional] is used to specify where from a certain image file was copied (before using it as it was or adapting it); `Image.Size` [optional] is a property taking small negative integer values or 0 - 0 means displaying the largest size of the image, -1 means a little smaller, -2 even smaller a.s.o.
+This helps differentiating among similar looking entities, for instance the single entity able to row from a scenario might appear as the largest.
+At the other end, the cabbage (from the puzzle mentioned right below) might need to appear rather small compared to the animals and the farmer.

 Here is the output for the classical [*Farmer - Wolf - Goat - Cabbage*](./Scenarios/wolfGoatCabbage.json) puzzle:

 ```
 Handling scenario file: "Scenarios\wolfGoatCabbage.json"